01344 77 3111 (main reception)

 Patients at Broadmoor Hospital require a highly structured and well staffed therapeutic living environment.
 Reducing risk is a high priority and we aim to provide a safe background to their treatment by making sure our staff build effective relationships and have a good understanding of each patient and the environment.

-We have strong academic links with Imperial College London and the Institute of Psychiatry to make sure that innovations in treatment go from ‘bench to bedside’.
-We also draw on international expertse and run or take part in regular learning events, such as our annual Recovery Conference.
+We have strong academic links with Imperial College London and the Institute of Psychiatry to ensure that innovations in treatment go from ‘bench to bedside’.
+We also draw on international expertise and run or take part in regular learning events, such as our annual Recovery Conference.
 Please view our research page for more information about what research our Trust is involved with.
 Our Research Lead is Dr Mary Davoren.

 A hospital, not a prison

-Because of the outside appearance of the buildings, especially its high walls, and the inaccurate news reporting it has often received, many people believe that Broadmoor Hospital is a prison – it’s not.
+Because of the outside appearance of the buildings, especially its high walls, many people believe that Broadmoor Hospital is a prison – it’s not.
 Although most patients are referred by the criminal justice system, they are still patients in hospital and their daily routines and treatment programmes are designed to assist their therapeutic recovery.